Short Symphony: I. Incisivo

 This theme is repeated throughout the orchestra in the opening bars and is later heard in augmentation with a B-flat center, beginning with the flutes and clarinets:

-The second theme centered on E is then stated by the cor anglais, with jazz-like syncopated rhythms:
+The second theme centered on E is then stated by the Heckelphone or Bass Oboe, with jazz-like syncopated rhythms:

 The development section of the first movement is brief, consisting of only thirteen measures.
 It makes use of traditionally fugal elements such as stretto, which becomes a common device for the symphony's thematic development.
 This is followed by the return of the first and second themes, which now revolve around the tonal centers of B-flat and D, respectively.
 The movement concludes with a coda, where the entire orchestra restates the first theme centered on G.

 The movement's tonal centers are in mediant and submediant relationships.
 This characteristic can be traced back to the mediant relationships between keys in Beethoven's works, whose use of such relationships departed from other Classical period music.
 Passages in the movement also make frequent use of complex rhythms and meter changes.
 The beginning of the recapitulation sees ten meter changes in fourteen measures, followed by an episode where as many as six meters are played simultaneously.
 A later passage has thirteen meter changes in a span of nineteen measures.